 It was especially the idea of method, or of securing the path of knowledge in accord with the guiding ideal of certainty, that brought a unified meaning of knowing and knowledge to the fore.
-This meaning no longer stood in the taken-for-granted context of the tradition of our earlier knowledge of the world.
-(156)
+This meaning no longer stood in the taken-for-granted context of the tradition of our earlier knowledge of the world.49

-The researcher, dealing with his own lived experience of "Plexus Black Box" and with those of other Plexus insiders, performed an ongoing first-hand understanding of the complex of questions raised by this study.

-Don Ihde describes in Experimental Phenomenology.
-An Introduction a series of operational rules to be followed in the first level of a phenomenological investigation.
+The researcher, to deal with his experience of Plexus Black Box and with those of other Plexus insiders, performed an ongoing first-hand phenomenological understanding of the complex of questions raised by this study, following before a series of operational rules to be made in the first level of a phenomenological investigation as described by Don Ihde.